Advanced Cleaning - Turnouts

 No less than 7.5 and no more than 10.0

-Before using a specialty cleaner, spot cleaner or pre-treatment, always read the MSDS sheets.
+Before using a specialty cleaner, spot cleaner or pre-treatment, always read the Safety Data Sheets (SDS)

 Small amounts of chlorine bleach can be used to remove soiling if applied with cold water.